Koudy/lottery/README.md

 docker-compose up
 ```

-Go into a container(use sh, not bash) and install dependencies:
+Go into a container fpm(use sh, not bash) and install dependencies:
 ```
 composer install
 ```